William D. Meyering: Chicago City Council

 In 1923, Meyering was elected to the Chicago City Council as the alderman for the city's 8th ward.
-He ran as a self-proclaimed Democrat, and was endorsed by the Municipal Voters League.
+He ran as a self-identified Democrat, and was endorsed by the Municipal Voters League.

 While serving on the Chicago City Council, he would, in 1926, be elected the president of the Second Division Association of Illinois, which had membership of more than 3,000 veterans.
 He held his leadership of this organization while remaining on the City Council.

 In 1927, when Meyering was running for reelection to his third term on the City Council, the Municipal Voters League wrote of him, "finishing second term with a fairly good record.
 Supported progressive measures...Has been active in tending to the interests of his wad and maintaining there the spirit of the zoning ordinance, as well as keeping his section free from vice."
 The Municipal Voters League credited him giving strong attention to work on resolving issues related to straightening the Chicago River.
-They also credited him, as chairman of a transportation subcomittee, for doing valuable work in addressing the city's "traction question".
+They also credited him, as chairman of a transportation subcommittee, for doing valuable work in addressing the city's "traction question".

 Meyering was an opponent of Republican Mayor William Hale Thompson's ouster of Superintendent of Chicago Public Schools William McAndrew.
 Meyering would also regularly oppose projects which Thompson advocated for.

 In 1928, Meyering was the Democratic Party nominee for Illinois secretary of state.
 Meyering was defeated by Republican nominee William J. Stratton.

 Meyering won reelection to a fourth term in 1929 with an outright majority in the first round.
 This strong performance came despite strong backing for his top opponent by the Civic Safety Commission.

 In March 1929, Meyering gave his support to the proposal of constructing a harbor at Lake Calumet.

 Meyering resigned from the City Council in late 1930 in order to assume the office of Cook County sheriff.

-In the 1931 election to fill his former city council seat, Meyering backed his business colleague David L. Sutton, who also received the backing of ward committeeman James J. Sulllivan the majority of the local Democratic organization.
+In the 1931 election to fill his former city council seat, Meyering backed his business colleague David L. Sutton, who also received the backing of ward committeeman James J. Sullivan the majority of the local Democratic organization.
 Sutton won election in a runoff election, defeating a candidate with ties to William Hale Thompson.